CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Now let me give you some more details about our first quarter results.
 As you heard, revenue came in at $3.3 billion.
 Advertising was $1.6 billion compared with $2.1 billion in 2016, which as you know, included Super Bowl 50 and an extra NFL playoff game.

 Also, last year, underlying network advertising was up a very strong 12% in Q1, and we nearly held all of that growth with underlying network advertising declining less than 1% this quarter.
 We also saw an improvement from Q4 just as we indicated on our last call.
-And as we head into this year's up-front, we feel confident in the strength and stability of our primetime lineup on CBS, which is once again America's most watched network.
+And as we head into this year's upfront, we feel confident in the strength and stability of our primetime lineup on CBS, which is once again America's most watched network.

 And as Les said, content licensing and distribution grew 16% in the quarter with strength across the board.
 Internationally, we saw a robust demand for new shows like MacGyver and Bull, as well as established hits like Hawaii Five-0 and NCIS: Los Angeles.
 Domestically, we got a lift from the syndication and streaming of our off-network programming, and we are also producing more originals for other outlets including the likes of Apple, Amazon and TBS and we continue to reload.
 During the quarter, our studio produced 20% more hours of original programming than last year, which will benefit us down the road.